skoolkid/skoolkit/sphinx/source/extending.rst

 A simple ``#INVERSE`` macro that creates an inverse image of a UDG might be implemented like this::

-  from .skoolhtml import HtmlWriter, Udg from .skoolmacro import parse_ints
+  from skoolkit.skoolhtml import HtmlWriter, Udg from skoolkit.skoolmacro import parse_ints

   class GameHtmlWriter(HtmlWriter):
       # #INVERSEaddress,attr